JeMing-creater/Triplets/readme.md

 # Experiment environment of triplet datasets

 ## setting
-#### all params of this experiment environment are included in \config.yml, user can change connection params for your detail environment.
+#### all params of this experiment environment are included in \config.yml, user can change connection params for your detail environment, especially the `config.dataset.data_dir`.

 #### this code only require the version of accelerate <= 0.18.0.